INDUWARASI/Calculator-Python-Language/README.md

 🧾 History Features

-📅 Automatic Tracking — Every calculation (including expressions and functions) is stored with a timestamp.
+📅 Automatic Tracking — Every calculation you perform, including expressions and advanced functions, is automatically recorded with a precise timestamp for easy reference and review.

-👁️ View History (hist) — Instantly display your previous calculations in an easy-to-read list.
+👁️ View History (hist) — Instantly display your full list of previous calculations in a clean, well-formatted layout, allowing quick access to past results anytime.

 💾 Export History (export) —Save your complete calculation history as a detailed JSON file, including timestamps and results, for documentation, sharing, or later use.